meganlsmith/selectionandmigration/docs/zG_bpp.md

 # Input files

 1. Alignments
     The alignments used for BPP were generated as described [here](zF_alignments.md) and will be available in the Dryad repository for this project.
+Note that the python scripts for running bpp subsample these alignments.

 2. Control file
     A [template control file](https://github.com/meganlsmith/selectionandmigration/blob/main/scripts/bpp/A00_variable.bpp.ctl) is used by the python script for submitting BPP jobs.